thycotic/dsv-puppet/README.md

 puppetserver gem install tss-sdk
 ```

-You must also be using a supported OS.
-See [limitations](#limitations) for a list of supported operating sytems.
+You must also use a supported OS.
+See [limitations](#limitations) for a list of supported operating systems.

 ### Installation